James Baba

 James Boliba Baba is a Ugandan politician and former diplomat.
 He is the current State Minister for Internal Affairs in the Ugandan Cabinet.
 He was appointed to that position on 27 May 2011.
 He replaced Matia Kasaija, who was appointed State Minister of Finance for Planning.
 Prior to that, he served as the State Minister in the Office of the Vice President, from 2006 until 2011.
 On account of his cabinet ministerial position, he is also an ex-officio Member of Parliament (MP).

 In 2021 he was elected to parliament as a member of parliament for Koboko. in the parliament of Uganda, he serves on the Committee on East African Community Affairs.

-Background education
+Early life and education

-He was born in Koboko District 5 October 1945.
-James Baba holds the degree of Bachelor of Arts in history, from Makerere University, Uganda's oldest public university.
+James Baba was born in Koboko District on 5 October 1945.
+He holds the degree of Bachelor of Arts in history, from Makerere University, Uganda's oldest public university.
 He also holds a postgraduate diploma in international relations, obtained in 1975 from the University of Nairobi.
 His Master of Arts degree in public administration was awarded in 1993 from St. John's University in Queens, New York City.